Dark mode switch icon Light mode switch icon

 For example, while shrinking SRAM increased its speed (smaller distance, faster memory access), this is no longer the case.
 Current improvements in SRAM do not improve its performance anymore and might even be negative.
 While logic such as Tensor Cores get smaller, this does not necessarily make GPU faster since the main problem for matrix multiplication is to get memory to the tensor cores which is dictated by SRAM and GPU RAM speed and size.
 GPU RAM still increases in speed if we stack memory modules into high-bandwidth modules (HBM3+), but these are too expensive to manufacture for consumer applications.
 The main way to improve raw speed of GPUs is to use more power and more cooling as we have seen in the RTX 30s and 40s series.
 But this cannot go on for much longer.

-This leads us to ask: where do we go from here?
+This leads us to ask: where does computing hardware go from here?

-Research progress is a function of iteration per $.
+Here is an important reminder: research progress speed is a function of iteration per $.

-To make a machine learning system train fast, the amount of guesses is measured by the GB/sec throughput of your system.
-GB/sec is the main metric machine learning cares about.
+To make a machine learning system train fast, we can benchmark the speed in GB/sec of training data going though the system.
+GB/sec is the main performance metric machine learning cares about.

 Remember: GPU performance is bottlenecked by RAM bandwidth.
 This means that cost improvements of GPU compute is bounded by RAM price improvements with the current state of affairs.